akornatskyy/wheezy.html/doc/gettingstarted.rst

 -------

 :ref:`wheezy.html` requires `python`_ version 2.4 to 2.7 or 3.2+.
-It is independent of operating system.
-You can install it from `pypi`_ site using `setuptools`_::
+It is operating system independent.
+You can install it from the `pypi`_ site using `setuptools`_::

     $ easy_install wheezy.html